SansGuidon/bookmarks/PRINCIPLES.md

   * Boolean names should always answer yes/no
   * Classes are nouns.
 Avoid meaningless names (OrderInfo, OrderData vs Order)
   * Delete the interfaces : except for Remoting/API client jars and strategy pattern implementation.
-  * Make the name speak for itself
+  * Names : Make the name speak for itself.
+Apply Continuous renaming as your learn the application
+  * Names : Names should be at least pronounceable.
+Don't abbreviate !
+Unless it's a basic business concept, like VAT
+  * Names : should be consistent and unique (synonyms confuse).
+  * Names should have meaningful context. eg: order.customerFirstName.
+But don't repeat yourself (DRY) : Order.~~order~~CreationDate

 ## personal thoughts
 * [MorganGeek](https://twitter.com/MorganGeek/statuses/420907517934178304) - Problem solving / Productivity : Good programmers write code after they found the solution.
 Un bon programmeur ne commence à coder qu'après avoir trouvé une solution.